oracle-devrel/cd3-automation-toolkit/docs/jobs-migration.md

 8. Push the above changes to Devops GIT repository so that pipline can get the latest commits/changes and execute it.

 9. Stop/Start the Customer Jenkins Instance for the changes to take effect.
 This is applicable for any configuration changes in Jenkins.

+    Additionally, copy the init.groovy.d folder from the jenkins_home directory of the CD3 Jenkins instance to the jenkins_home directory of the customer's instance

 10. Job and Pipeline Configuration
     - Verify that the specified jobs and pipelines, initialized by the Automation Toolkit, are visible in the Customer Jenkins instance.